hiroshimamiya/EPIB685/Assignment3.md

 **Review of other projects** (Assignment 3b)
 Your group will be assigned two projects from other groups to review.
 Based on the presentation slides and oral presentation, your team  will provide constructive review and suggestions to your peer groups.
 The submitted oral presentation from other groups will not be graded, but the quality of your group's reviews  will be.
-The course instructors will review and provide additional feedback needed to make sure that everyone receives adequate and useful guidance in order to finalize their project writing.
+The course instructor will review and provide additional feedback needed to make sure that everyone receives adequate and useful guidance in order to finalize their project writing.
 You should submit the review before the due date so that other groups can incorporate your review into their final writing.
 Groups who present Week 12 will review the projects in week 13 and vice versa (though all presentations may be completed in Week 12, depending on class size).

-**Points to address in presentation, critical review, and written report**:
+**Points to address in presentation and written report**:

 Presentation and written description of the project (Assignment 3a and 3c) should follow the following components: